 Bring a good book!

 Spend time looking out the windows or carriage door.
-The ever changing landscape provides a rare and hassle free view everyday life in India.
+The ever-changing landscape provides a rare and hassle-free view of everyday life in India.

 If you're the talkative type, you won't have a shortage of people to chat to.
 Finding out as much information as possible about their traveling companions is the number one way that Indians pass the time on these train trips.
 By western standards, their questions can be quite intrusive.
 You should feel free to ask the same questions back.
 Your companions will be pleased you've taken an interest in them and you may receive some fascinating answers.

 If you have special dietary requirements, bring food with you.
-Meals are usually provided on board most long distance trains.
+Meals are provided onboard most long-distance trains.
 However, the food served by Indian Railways is hardly inspiring.
 Choices are limited (usually to biriyani and thalis) and don't cater to Western tastes.
 Plus, the quality has deteriorated substantially in recent years.
 Someone from the catering department will come and take your order in advance for these meals.
 Fortunately, if you don't want to eat train food, there are now some alternative food delivery services such as Travel Khana, Mera Food Choice, Rail Restro, and Yatra Chef.
 Indian Railways has also introduced a similar special food service on some trains.

 Food and drink vendors will also make their way through the compartments, mostly in sleeper class but also in the air-conditioned classes.
 Make sure you carry lots of small change for your purchases.
-It's possible to buy food on the platforms when the train stops, but don't count on a station arriving at mealtimes.
+It's possible to buy food on the platforms when the train stops, but don't count on being at a station for meal times.